maxdan94/LoadGraph_LiMass/README.md

 ## To execute:

-- "zcat edgelist.txt | ./edgelist" : load the graph as a list of edges (for undirected or directed graphs)
+- "zcat edgelist.txt.gz | ./edgelist" : load the graph as a list of edges (for undirected or directed graphs)
 - "zcat adjarray.txt.gz | ./adjarray" : load the undirected graph as an adjacency array
 - "zcat edgelist.txt.gz | ./convert | gzip > adjaray.txt.gz"